 Why Early Years Management is Important?

-The Department of Education and Training endorse Early Years Management Groups, stating the following:
+The Department of Education endorse Early Years Management Groups, stating the following:

 “As we understand more about the importance of a child’s early years, early childhood education and care services are required to do more and more.
 It can be difficult for parent volunteer committees to comply with the many legal requirements of running a service, or to lead the service in improving teaching quality.
 When a service run by a parent volunteer committee joins an EYM organisation, all the legal, financial and professional responsibilities that come with being the approved provider of a kindergarten services are transferred to the EYM organisation.
 The EYM organisation maintains a strong relationships so that the service continues to meet the needs of families in the local community.
 The new EYM Policy Framework and EYM Kindergarten Operating Guidelines clarify the roles and responsibilities for parent groups and EYM organisations; so that parents know what they can expect from their EYM organisation and how they can contribute to the educational program at the service.”
 (Fact Sheet – Information for Kindergarten Communities.
 2016)